bbepis/XUnity.AutoTranslator/README.md

 Because this is a prefix API, the `Request` property will be null when the method is called and it is up to you to set it to a different value if you can handle the specified path.

 As you can see there is actually also a `Bundle` property available on the context object.
-Under normal circumstances, however, you cannot use the `Bundle` property on the the `AsyncAssetBundleLoadingContext`.
+Under normal circumstances, however, you cannot use the `Bundle` property on the `AsyncAssetBundleLoadingContext`.
 In order to be able to use these, you must first call `ResourceRedirection.EnableSyncOverAsyncAssetLoads` once during your initialization logic.
 This will allow you to set the bundle directly so you don't have to go through the standard `AssetBundle` API to obtain a request object.

 It is, however, recommended that if you can that you set the `Request` property instead of the `Bundle` property as that will keep the operation asynchronous and not block the game while the asset is being loaded.

-If you update the `Request` property, remember to call the `Complete` to indicate your intentions regarding:
+If you update the `Request` property, remember to call the `Complete` method to indicate your intentions regarding:
  * Whether or not the remaining prefixes should be skipped.
  * Whether or not the original method should be skipped.